Pheon-Dev/pigeon/README.md

 wifi, battery, volume, date, time, cpu, ram, storage, temperatures etc

 > This plugin is currently in it's experimental stages.
 Expect some breaking changes.
+> Please feel free to use it and file any issues and PRs whenever the pigeon is not
+> feeding correctly, doesn't home, gets lost, nests a lot and does nothing or gets shot.
+>
+> Polite reminder:
+> use the modules you only need, not all of them.
+Pigeons don't carry parcels.

 ![](/pigeon.png)
 ![](/pigeon-offline.png)